About the college

 The Christ Church Graduate Common Room (GCR) - the equivalent of the MCR in other colleges - has its own president and committee and runs an active social programme, including speaker nights, guest dinners, parties and cultural excursions.

-The main common room is a social space and has kitchen facilities, a and a mini-bar, a stereo and a widescreen TV with a DVD player and several games consoles.
+The main common room is a social space and has kitchen facilities, a mini-bar, a stereo, a widescreen TV with a DVD player, and several games consoles.

 This college accepts graduate students for the following courses:

 Please note that not all subjects areas or streams of a particular course may be offered by this college.
 Please see the college information on the relevant course page for further details.
 For a comprehensive list of all graduate courses available at the University of Oxford, please refer to our courses A-Z listing.